quarto-dev/quarto-web/docs/computations/using-jupyter-lab.md

 $ quarto render basics-jupyter.qmd
 ```

-You can convert between .ipynb and .md representations of a notebook using the `quarto convert` command.
+You can convert between .ipynb and .qmd representations of a notebook using the `quarto convert` command.
 For example:

 ``` {.bash}
 $ quarto convert basics-jupyter.ipynb --to markdown